 Create a mutex.
 If MutexId is an atom, a named mutex is created.
 If it is a variable, an anonymous mutex reference is returned.
-There is no limit to the number of mutexes that can be created.
+Anonymous mutexes are subject to (atom) garbage collection.

 mutex\create(-MutexId, +Options)

 Create a mutex using options.
 Defined options are: